-Project will be awarded points for obtaining one of the three following certifications: LEED Certified, GreenPoint Certified, Enterprise Green Communities, or National Green Building Standard Bronze.
-The rehabilitation of existing buildings may also be awarded points for a 20% improvement over the project's pre-rehabilitation rating under the Home Energy Rating System (HERS).
+Project will be awarded points for obtaining one of the three following certifications: LEED, a GreenPoint rating less than 80 points, Enterprise Green Communities, or Home Energy Rating System II (HERS II) rating improvement equal to a 20% improvement over the current project's HERS rating.
 A maximum of 1 point will be awarded for obtaining one of the above certification levels.
 Documentation requirement: Documentation from certifying agency, organization, certified HERS rater, or certified GreenPoint rater must be provided upon project completion.
-1 LEED Silver, GreenPoint Silver, or National Green Building Standard Silver.
-The rehabilitation of existing buildings may also be awarded points for a 25% improvement over the project's pre-rehabilitation HERS rating.
+1 LEED Silver Level, a GreenPoint rating of 80 to 109 points, or HERS II rating improvement equal to or greater than 25% improvement over the current project's HERS rating.
 A maximum of 2 points will be awarded for obtaining one of the above certification levels.
 Documentation requirement: Documentation from certifying agency, organization, certified HERS rater, or certified GreenPoint rater must be provided upon project completion.
-2 LEED Gold or Higher, GreenPoint Gold or higher, National Green Building Standard Gold or higher, or a net zero energy building certification.
-The rehabilitation of existing buildings may also be awarded points for a 30% improvement over the project's prerehabilitation HERS rating.
+2 LEED Gold or Higher Level, a GreenPoint rating equal to or greater than 110 points, a HERS II rating improvement equal to or greater than 30% improvement over the current project's HERS rating, or a net zero energy building certification.
 A maximum of 3 points will be awarded for obtaining one of the above certification levels.
 Documentation requirement: Documentation from certifying agency, organization, certified HERS rater, or certified GreenPoint rater must be provided upon project completion.
 3